Around half of patients suffering from this haven’t told their doctor

 Much of proper medical treatment comes down to having an open dialogue between a physician and patient, but many people suffering from bladder or fecal incontinence haven’t discussed it with their doctor.

-These two common and treatable issues affect tens of millions of Americans — 1 in 6 have some type of bladder incontinence and 1 in 12 suffer from fecal incontinence.
+These two common and treatable issues affect tens of millions of Americans — 1 in 6 have some type of bladder incontinence and 1 in 12 suffer from fecal incontinence, which means they cannot control their bladder or bowel movements.

 But many don’t tell their physicians, says Dr. Joaquin Estrada, a colorectal surgeon at Advocate Illinois Masonic Medical Center and Advocate Good Samaritan Hospital.